isomerpages/nlb-reference/_ssh-humanities/English Language.md

 This is a fun and useful website for learning about English grammar, vocabulary, pronunciation and general and business English.
 Also provides an option for the website to be translated into other languages, such as Portuguese, Russian and Vietnamese.

 * British Council. (n.d.).
-English grammar.
-Retrieved March 14, 2017, from British Council website: [http://learnenglish.britishcouncil.org/en/english-grammar](http://learnenglish.britishcouncil.org/en/english-grammar)
+English grammar reference.
+Retrieved April 7, 2024, from British Council website: [https://learnenglish.britishcouncil.org/grammar/english-grammar-reference](https://learnenglish.britishcouncil.org/grammar/english-grammar-reference)

 The British Council website gives a rudimentary introduction to the different elements of grammar with interactive exercises for each section provided to test one’s understanding of the concepts taught.